Paiute

-Paiute (/ˈpaɪjuːt/; also Piute) refers to three non-contiguous groups of indigenous peoples of the Great Basin.
-Although their languages are related within the Numic group of Uto-Aztecan languages, these three languages do not form a single subgroup.
+Paiute (/ˈpaɪjuːt/; also Piute) refers to three non-contiguous groups of Indigenous peoples of the Great Basin.
+Although their languages are related within the Numic group of Uto-Aztecan languages, these three languages do not form a single subgroup and they are no more closely related to each than they are to the Central Numic languages (Timbisha, Shoshoni, and Comanche) which are spoken between them.

 The term "Paiute" does not refer to a single, unique, unified group of Great Basin tribes, but is a historical label comprising: